prawee/my-daily-tools-osx/spring/adding-mysql-to-spring-boot.md

     <version>8.0.15</version>
 </dependency>
 ```

-6. Open pom.xml on your project and add this code to dependencies path
+6.Open pom.xml on your project and add this code to dependencies path

 ```bash
 ...
 <dependencies>